 In addition to serving three terms as Mayor Pro-tem, Young served as the City's budget chairman for sixteen years.
-Young represented the City of Walterboro on the Lowcountry Council of Governments for many years where he served on the transportation committee, the executive committee and as board chairman.
-Young serves as City Council's liaison to Friends of the Great Swamp Sanctuary Committee.
+Young represented the City of Walterboro on the Lowcountry Council of Governments for many years where he served on the transportation committee, the executive committee, and as board chairman.
+Young serves as the City Council's liaison to Friends of the Great Swamp Sanctuary Committee.
 He serves as a member of the Walterboro-Colleton Airport Commission where he is Chairman, Chairman of the Walterboro Tourism Commission, the Colleton County Economic Alliance, and is a founding board member of The Colleton Center.

 Young has a BA degree from the University of SC and an M.Ed degree in administration and supervision from the Citadel.
 He is also a graduate of the SC Municipal Association's Institute of Government and the Advanced Institute.
 Mayor Young is a Riley Fellow having completed the Diversity Leaders Initiative, a program of the Riley Institute at Furman University.